Guide juridique

 In Belgium, notice periods vary according to the worker's seniority and apply to both the employer and the employee.
 For a dismissed employee, the period starts at 1 week for less than 3 months of seniority and increases progressively.
 For 3 to 6 months of seniority, it is 2 weeks; for 6 months to less than 2 years, it is 4 weeks; for 2 to 5 years, it is 8 weeks; for 5 to 10 years, it is 26 weeks; for 10 to 20 years, it is 40 weeks; and for more than 20 years, it is 62 weeks.
 These periods are governed by Article 37/2 of the Law of July 3, 1978, relating to employment contracts, as amended by the Law of December 26, 2013.

-Can an employer dismiss an employee without cause in Belgium?
+Can an employer dismiss me without cause in Belgium?

-What compensation is an employee entitled to after dismissal in Belgium?
+What severance pay am I entitled to after dismissal in Belgium?

 Quand consulter un avocat ?